michaeldgg2/OpenE2140-website/cookie-policy.md

 ## How to change or revoke your consent

-You can change or revoke your cookie consent at any time by:
-- Clearing the `cookiesAccepted` and `showCookieBanner` cookies in your browser, or
+You can change or revoke your cookie consent at any time by clearing the `cookiesAccepted` and `showCookieBanner` cookies in your browser.
-- Using the cookie settings option on the site (if provided), which will update those cookies accordingly.

 If you clear or remove the stored preferences, the cookie banner may be shown again so you can reselect your preference.